dsccommunity/ActiveDirectoryDsc/README.md

 ## Description

-The **xActiveDirectory** module contains the **xADComputer, xADDomain, xADDomainController, xADUser, xWaitForDomain, xADDomainTrust, xADRecycleBin, xADGroup, xADOrganizationalUnit, xADReplicationSubnet, xADReplicationSite and xADDomainDefaultPasswordPolicy** DSC Resources.
+The **xActiveDirectory** module contains DSC resources for deployment and configuration of Active Directory.
-These DSC Resources allow you to configure new domains, child domains, and high availability domain controllers, establish cross-domain trusts and manage users, groups and OUs.
+These DSC resources allow you to configure new domains, child domains, and high availability domain controllers, establish cross-domain trusts and manage users, groups and OUs.

 ## Resources